 1. Master basic technical interviewing best practices

-When remote interviewing, don’t leave an opening for interruptions.
-To prevent wifi mishaps, purchase an ethernet cord and use a hardwired internet connection during your interviews.
-To prevent other online interruptions, try putting notifications from apps like Slack and Gmail on mute.
+To prevent wifi mishaps, purchase an ethernet cord, and use a hardwired internet connection during your interviews.
+To prevent other online interview interruptions, try muting notifications from apps like Slack and Gmail.

 2. Introduce your culture with branded content

-Branded packages that have a mix of evergreen talent branding content are a great resource recruiters can use to quickly showcase the company culture, values, and mission.
+Branded packages that have a mix of evergreen talent branding content are great resources recruiters can use to quickly showcase the company’s culture, values, and mission.
 Here are some assets you should keep on hand:

 - Company articles (e.g. major company announcements or meaningful press coverage)